parse-community/docs/_includes/dotnet/users.md

 ### Facebook SDK and Parse

 Microsoft provides an open-source SDK for making Graph API requests to Facebook.
-The SDK is [available on NuGet](http://www.nuget.org/packages/facebook), and you can learn more about it from [their website](http://www.csharpsdk.org).
+The SDK is [available on NuGet](https://www.nuget.org/packages/facebook).

 To use the Facebook SDK to fetch information about the current user, for example, you would install it using NuGet and then write code similar to this: